Decreasing the Challenges of Dyslexia with Assistive Technology

 Assistive technology can save dyslexics time and can help them overcome the challenges they face in the school environment.
 No need for separate spaces during exams, with assistive technology all student can sit in the same exam hall.
 Check with your special educational needs coordinator about availability in your school.

 Dyslexia is a common language-based learning disability.
-It can affect an individual’s reading, spelling, and writing but in some cases, it also affects time management, memory, sequencing, orientation, and much more.
-There is no known cure for dyslexia, and through much research, scientists have found links to this learning disability being hereditary.
-Fortunately, there is much support available to help those individuals overcome barriers, support such as assistive technology for students with dyslexia.
+It can affect an individual’s reading, spelling, and writing.
+It also affects time management, memory, sequencing, orientation, and much more in some cases.
+There is no known cure for dyslexia.
+Scientists have found links to this learning disability being hereditary through much research.
+Fortunately, there is much support available to help those individuals overcome barriers.
+There is support such as assistive technology for students with dyslexia.

 Compensates for Challenges

 Assistive technologies are equipment or devices that help the user, so she or he can compensate for her or his challenges.
-As already stated, there is no cure for dyslexia, but with assistive technology students with dyslexia are provided with an alternative way to make up for their weaknesses.
+As already stated, there is no cure for dyslexia.
+Students with dyslexia have support with an alternative way to make up for their weaknesses, due to assistive technology.
 In addition to taking an extended period of time to read through a page of content, students with dyslexia may need extra time to make notes or to legibly write down their work.
 Assistive technology for students with dyslexia makes learning more accessible since the technology provides them with the opportunity to completely demonstrate their understanding and knowledge of concepts.

 One reputable company making helpful devices for students with dyslexia available is C-PEN.
 Their products are designed to promote independent reading and learning.
 Unlike other assistive technology that reads to you, C-PEN products help the student to read and understand what they just read.
 This includes not only books but exams and papers as well.
 C-PEN products help the dyslexic student build confidence and become more independent in their reading.